Week 10

 Coding Standards: Points may be deducted due to poor software engineering and adherence to coding standards, bad indentation, poor classes, variables and methods naming, using commands not taught in class, using strategies not relevant to the current lecture/lab, and related items.
 Focus of labs is on the application of specific strategies as learned in class to reach the right answer, not just the answer itself.

-How to Submit Labs on Blackboard
+How to Find Script Files to Submit on Brightspace

 Students using Virtual Box